atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 Technically, both are also similar:

-- Usage of personal servers, or PODs (Personal Online Datastores).
+- Usage of **personal servers**, or PODs (Personal Online Datastores).
 Both Atomic Data and Solid aim to provide users with a highly personal server where all sorts of data can be stored.
 - Usage of **linked data**.
 All Atomic Data is valid RDF, which means that **all Atomic Data is compatible with Solid**.
 However, the other way around is more difficult.
 In other words, if you choose to use Atomic Data, you can always put it in your Solid Pod.

 But there are some important **differences**, too, which will be explained in more detail below.